 JOI Discusses Sciatica and Pain Down the Leg.

 Acupuncture, an alternative physical therapy treatment, is also useful in healing sciatica symptoms.
-Ergonomic education is important in treating low back pain, as the source of most of the pain comes from how people sit and/or stand for extended periods at a time.
-Lastly and perhaps most importantly is to live a healthy lifestyle.
+Ergonomic education is important in treating low back pain.
+The source of most of the pain comes from how people sit and/or stand for extended periods at a time.
+Lastly, it is important to live a healthy lifestyle.
 Eat a healthy diet and exercise as much as possible.
-If you are interested in scheduling an appointment at JOI Rehab for physical therapy, call (904) 858-7045
+If you have an interest in scheduling an appointment at JOI Rehab for physical therapy, call (904) 858-7045

-- To schedule an appointment for physical or occupational therapy, call 904-858-7045 or call any of the 12 area JOI Rehab Centers.
+- Finally, to schedule an appointment for physical or occupational therapy, call 904-858-7045 or call any of the 12 area JOI Rehab Centers.